input-output-hk/haskell.nix/docs/reference/library.md

 # Project functions

 These functions are included in the `project` return values.
-They also exist within the `hsPkgs` package set of the project, but in the future they may be remove them from `hsPkgs`.
+In the past they also existed within `project.hsPkgs`, but have now been removed from there.

 ## shellFor